 Buenos Aires, an amazing cosmopolitan city, hosts this intensive summer learning program geared to thoughtful and engaged students.
 We welcome your participation as you learn about the healthcare system in Argentina; analyze how healthcare differs in urban, semi-urban, and rural Argentina; and discuss strategies that organizations have used to combat challenges in delivering healthcare.
 The goal is for you to be able to transfer what you learn to other areas of healthcare study and future professional work in a range of settings.

 — Andrea Rizzotti, Resident Director

-Raúl Mercer is a pediatrician and public health specialist.
-He earned a Master’s in Epidemiology from the University of Wisconsin-Madison and his medical degree at the National Academy of Medicine in Argentina.
-Dr. Mercer works as a professor at FLACSO in the Social Sciences and Health Program and is a collaborator on several research projects.
+Raúl Mercer, M.D., is a pediatrician and public health specialist.
+He earned a master’s in epidemiology from the University of Wisconsin-Madison and his medical degree at the National Academy of Medicine in Argentina.
+Raul works as a professor at FLACSO in the Social Sciences and Health Program and is a collaborator on several research projects.
 He is particularly interested in health issues related to gender, human rights, children, and adolescence.
-Dr. Mercer is a teacher and researcher at some of the host institutions that coordinate the fieldwork component of this study abroad program.
+Raul is a teacher and researcher at some of the host institutions that coordinate the fieldwork component of this study abroad program.